outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/BindingDependentJobs.md

-# Binding Dependant Jobs
+# Binding Dependent Jobs

-Details of the different ways to bind dependant jobs to inputs.
+Details of the different ways to bind Dependent Jobs to inputs.

 @Metadata {
   @PageColor(purple)